Liam Madden

-Liam Madden (born 1983/1984) is an American Marine veteran, entrepreneur, and anti-war activist.
-Although a political independent, he was the Republican nominee in the 2022 United States House of Representatives election in Vermont.
+Liam Madden (born 1983/84) is an American Marine veteran, entrepreneur, and anti-war activist.
+Although a political independent, he was the Republican Party nominee in the 2022 United States House of Representatives election in Vermont.
 A critic of the two-party system, he stated that if elected, he would not caucus with House Republicans.

 Madden served in the United States Marine Corps from 2003 to 2007.
 Shortly before leaving the military, he founded Appeal for Redress, a group of military personnel opposed to the Iraq War.
 He then served as a leader of Iraq Veterans Against the War, including chair of the board of directors.

 Early life

 In 1989, when he was four years old, Madden's family moved to Stowe, Vermont.
-In 1996, Madden they moved to Bellows Falls, Vermont.
+In 1996, they moved to Bellows Falls, Vermont.

 Military service

 Madden served in the Marine Corps Communications Electronics Specialist from January 2003 to January 2007 and attained the rank of Sergeant.
 During this time, he deployed to Kuwait, Thailand, Okinawa, Japan, and Korea, and spent seven months in Iraq.

 After the end of his term of service, but while still a member of the Individual Ready Reserve, Madden was investigated by the Marines for his anti-war activities.
 He was charged with making disloyal statements and with wearing his uniform at a political event, and he was threatened with having his honorable discharge status revised to "Other Than Honorable", which would prevent him from receiving benefits.
 The Marine Corps dropped its case.